jgerstmayr/EXUDYN/README.rst

 **A flexible multibody dynamics systems simulation code with Python and C++**

-+  Exudyn version = 1.5.0 (Fitzgerald)
++  Exudyn version = 1.5.15.dev1 (Fitzgerald)
-+  build date and time=2022-12-25  20:26
++  build date and time=2022-12-31  12:59
 +  **University of Innsbruck**, Austria, Department of Mechatronics

 Exudyn 1.5 is out!
-It includes now Python 3.7/8 - 3.10 wheels for MacOS, improved compatibility for AVX2, simple reeving system, improved Lie group integration, improved RollingDisc, DistanceSensor, and many fixes; further features are multi-threading support; minimum coordinate formulation (KinematicTree); machine learning and artificial intelligence interface (openAI gym); improved explicit and implicit solvers; sparse matrix support; basic hydraulic actuator; creation of beams along curves; extended robotics modules; contact module; **PlotSensor** for simple post processing, and some improved 3D visualization, ...
+It includes now Python 3.7/8 - 3.10 wheels for MacOS (since 1.5.11.dev1 also showing tkinter dialogs!), improved compatibility for AVX2, simple reeving system, improved Lie group integration, improved RollingDisc, DistanceSensor, and many fixes; further features are multi-threading support; minimum coordinate formulation (KinematicTree); machine learning and artificial intelligence interface (openAI gym); improved explicit and implicit solvers; sparse matrix support; basic hydraulic actuator; creation of beams along curves; extended robotics modules; contact module; **PlotSensor** for simple post processing, and some improved 3D visualization, ...
 See theDoc.pdf chapter **Issues and Bugs** for changes!

 If you like using Exudyn, please add a *star* on github, and send an email to  ``reply.exudyn@gmail.com`` such that we can add you to our newsletter.
 Let us know, which features you are using or which **features you are missing** and follow us on
 `Twitter @RExudyn <https://twitter.com/RExudyn>`_ !